-2.2.1.
-Contract Management: the scope of the HRRC services can be summarised in three parts: the general management of the sites including staffing, plant, equipment, and site layouts; the transportation of materials;

-and the recycling, treatment, and/or disposal of waste collected at the HRRC sites (excluding green and residual waste).
+- 2.2.1.
+Contract Management: the scope of the HRRC services can be summarised in three parts: the general management of the sites including staffing, plant, equipment, and site layouts; the transportation of materials; and the recycling, treatment, and/or disposal of waste collected at the HRRC sites (excluding green and residual waste). - 2.2.2.

-- 2.2.2.
 HRRC Site Reconfigurations: upgrades have been completed at all sites.
-SLWP has also been in discussions with Veolia with regard to further improvements at the Villiers Road and Factory lane sites following work with customer surveys and H&S recommendations, and so further work will take place at these sites in the next 6-12 months. - 2.2.3.
+SLWP is also in discussions with Veolia with regard to further improvements at the Villiers Road and Factory lane sites following ongoing reviews, and so further work may take place at these sites in due course. - 2.2.3.
 The contract specification focuses on three key performance categories; site user experience, health and safety, and material recycling. - 2.2.4.
 Site user experience: Veolia started customer satisfaction surveys in July 2016 to test site user experience.
 The real time data for the customer satisfaction surveys can be accessed on line by SLWP so we have full transparency.
 Customer satisfaction questionnaires are undertaken for two weeks at the six sites in turn for each round, table 2a of Appendix A details the dates for each round.
 Table 2b summarises the top 8 general comments made by customers at the end of the questionnaire. - 2.2.5.
 The Contract requires customer satisfaction levels of 80% and above at each of the sites.
-The key questions are detailed in tables 2c, d, e and f of Appendix A. Round 6 of the customer satisfaction surveys show improved levels of satisfaction in relation to queuing times, which had fallen in the previous two rounds.
+The key questions are detailed in tables 2c, d, e and f of Appendix A. Round 7 surveys were completed in February, March and April, round 8 from May to July, and round 9 during August, September and October.
+In all three rounds over 95% of customers were satisfied with the cleanliness of sites, helpfulness of staff, and the site signage.
+In regard to queuing, round 8 saw an increase in waiting times, with 20% of customers surveyed having to wait more than 5 minutes to access the sites.
+However, May was exceptionally busy and round 9 has improved with 85% of responses reporting less than 5 minutes queuing time.
 All results have remained above the contract target. - 2.2.6.
 Recycling Performance: Table 3a of Appendix A details the recycling performance by site, by month, and a year to date average please note the year to date average is based on the raw tonnage data, not an average of the recycling performance per month.
-For the reporting period, April to June, Kimpton has not made the 70% contract target.
-Veolia have proposed additional measures to improve the recycling levels at this site. - 2.2.7.
-Table 3b in Appendix A uses data specifically from the reporting period April to December from the last three years in order to compare performance year to date.
-The blue bar shows the recycling performance for the current year to date and the orange bar shows recycling performance at the same time last year.
-The green dotted line and the text in this graph show last years end of year recycling performance for each site. - Kimpton is performing slightly better than at the same point last year and has seen a reduction of 2.5% in the total tonnes accepted at the site (112 tonnes less).
-The site has also seen a 9% drop in the volume of residual waste compared to the same time last year.
-This equates to 99 tonnes. - Factory Lane performance is approximately 2% better than the same point last year.
-The site has seen a 7% reduction in the total site tonnages (322 tonnes) and there has been a 15% reduction in residual waste (164 tonnes less).
-Over the same period there has also been an increase in Green waste of 12% (98 tonnes more).
+For the reporting period, April to September, Kimpton and Garth Road have not made the 70% contract target, this is largely due to a significant drop in green waste tonnes.
+Kimpton have seen a 17% drop and Garth Road a 7% drop in green waste compared to last year, and Garth Road saw a 6% spike in residual waste in September.
+The Croydon sites combined and the Kingston Villiers Road site are currently achieving 70% recycling. - 2.2.7.
+Table 3b in Appendix A uses data specifically from the reporting period April to September from the last three years in order to compare performance year to date.
+The blue bar shows the recycling performance for the current year to date and the orange bar shows recycling performance at the same time 1957 year.
+The green dotted line and the text in this graph show last years end of year recycling performance for each site.